ztz1989/software-switches/fastclick/README.md

 * Start virtual machine using QEMU/KVM and attach one virtual interface:

   **./p2v.sh**
-* Login to the VM and setup DPDK as detailed [here](https://github.com/ztz1989/software-switches/blob/artifacts/README-VM.md).
+* Login to the VM, setup DPDK, FloWatcher-DPDK and MoonGen as detailed [here](https://github.com/ztz1989/software-switches/blob/artifacts/README-VM.md).
 * For unidirectional test:
     * Inside the VM, to to FloWatcher-DPDK directory and instantiate FloWatcher-DPDK to measure unidrectional throughput: